 One difference between these apps is that Noom isn’t designed for long-term use.
 Instead, the app’s goal is for you to become self-sufficient with your eating habits so that you eventually can stop paying for the service.

 This means that people who plan to continue tracking their food and fitness habits for the longterm may prefer MyFitnessPal’s setup.

 Deciding which platform is best for you depends on how much guidance you think you need.
 Are you looking for virtual coaching and weight loss support?
 Then Noom offers something beyond what else is available.
 If you’re instead looking for a simple way to track your health-related behavior, either of these other two options should suffice.

-We looked at reviews for MyFitnessPal across a variety of platforms, including Trustpilot (2.2), Influenster (4.7), and the Google Play store (4.5).
+We looked at reviews for MyFitnessPal across a variety of platforms, including Trustpilot (2.2-stars), Influenster (4.7-stars), and the Google Play store (4.5-stars).
 That’s a variety of opinions; here’s what customers are really saying: